AdamShamash/LTSpiceBuckBoostAutomation/README.md

 # LTSpiceBuckBoostAutomation

-This file contains code that automatics the simulating and data organization aspects of LTSpice.
-It is used to iterate through thousands of parameter options for a cascaded buck-boost converter and a cascaded boost-buck converter.
-The program then automatically saves the simulation data to an excel file and plots the data on dozens of different charts combinations for easy readability and organization
+This script automates LTSpice simulations and organizes the resulting data.
+It iterates through thousands of parameter combinations for both cascaded buck-boost and boost-buck converters.
+After each run, the simulation results are automatically saved to an Excel file.
+The script then generates dozens of charts to make the data easy to read and compare.